tinatsina/vet_clinic_db/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using PostgreSQL

 <!--
 Example: